 Ho Chi Minh City

 Up first, my home, Ho Chi Minh City or as it is often still called Saigon.
 People often ask me if HCMC is safe and how can I live in such a huge and crazy city.
 All I can say is that I love the chaos, it has a special rhythm to it and once you get used to it you thrive on it.
 You have to be smart because petty crime is a problem here and do not do things here you wouldn’t do back home just because you can.
 However, overall I have never felt I was in any great danger and there are so many things to love about this city.
-Here are some tips about how to be safe and enjoy yourself when you are in Vietnam.

 One of my favorite things about HCMC is the amazing food.
 There is a huge and dizzying array of restaurants here but be sure to check out some of my favorites.